rajaratan/terraform-1/website/docs/configuration/blocks/backends/index.html.md

 this section document how to configure and use backends.

 - [Backend Configuration](/docs/configuration/backend.html) documents the form
-  of a `backend` block, which is used to select and configure a backend for a Terraform configuration.
+  of a `backend` block, which selects and configures a backend for a Terraform configuration.
 - This section also includes a page for each of Terraform's built-in backends, documenting its behavior and available settings.
 See the navigation sidebar